-In addition, the Company incurs costs in Canadian and U.S. dollars and the Nicaraguan Cordoba in exchange rates could result in additional operational costs to the Company.
+In addition, the Company incurs costs in Canadian and U.S. dollars and the Nicaraguan Cordoba which could result in additional operational costs to the Company.
 Significant fluctuations in foreign exchanges rates in countries where the Company operates are difficult to predict and could have a significant variance on the operations of the Company.
-The following table denotes the average market value of CDN \$1 against the US and Nicaraguan currencies for each of the periods presented: